-When you're looking for a new place to live, the type of city you're moving to can be an important factor in your decision.
-You might want to live in the heart of a bustling downtown or find a little peace and quiet in the countryside.
+When you’re looking for a new place to live, the type of city you’re moving to is an important factor in your decision.
+You might want to live in the heart of a bustling downtown, or find peace and quiet in the countryside.
 However, someone from New York City might have a different definition of a big city than someone from North Dakota.
-At Dwellics.com we have nine different location types for you to search on, and it's important to know what each of those locations means.
+Dwellics.com offers nine different location types for user searches, so it is important to understand what each of those terms really means.

 Major Urban Area

 This category includes the largest cities in the country, like New York City, Los Angeles, and Chicago.
-Some of the smaller cities in this category include Cincinnati, OH; Tulsa, OK; or Buffalo, NY.
+Some of the less-populous cities in this category include Cincinnati, Ohio; Tulsa, Okla.; and Buffalo, New York.

 Suburb – Major Urban Area

-Because an MSA isn't limited to a single city, it also encompasses smaller cities and towns close to a major urban area.
+Because an MSA isn’t limited to a single city, it also can encompass smaller cities and towns close to a major urban area.
 You may not want to live right in the middle of a big city, but you might want to be close by to enjoy all the amenities that a big city can offer.
-A suburb for a major urban area includes any cities with a population of less than 100,000 that are within an MSA with a population of 1 million or more.
+A suburb of a major urban area includes any cities or large unincorporated townships with a population of less than 100,000 that are within an MSA with a population of 1 million or more.

 Large Urban Area

 These cities are within MSAs that have populations between 250,000 to 1 million residents.
-It's important to keep in mind that the individual cities within this category may have populations less than 250,000.
+It’s important to keep in mind that the individual cities within this category may have populations less than 250,000.
 Even though the cities are smaller, they are still part of a larger MSA.
-This category includes cities like Tucson, AZ and El Paso, TX.
+This category includes cities like Tucson, Ariz., and El Paso, Texas.

 Suburb – Large Urban Area

-A suburb for a large urban area includes any cities with a population of less than 75,000 that are within an MSA with a population between 250,000 to 1 million residents.
+A suburb for a large urban area includes any cities with a population of less than 75,000 that are within an MSA with a population between 250,000 and 1 million residents.

 Mid-Sized Urban Area

-The mid-sized urban areas include any cities within an MSA with a population of less than 250,000.
-This includes cities like Yakima, WA; Las Cruces, AZ; or Tyler, TX.
+Mid-sized urban areas include any cities within an MSA with a population of less than 250,000.
+This includes cities like Yakima, Wash.; Las Cruces, New Mexico; and Tyler, Texas.

 Suburb – Mid-Sized Urban Area